Contact with Parents/Adults, Siblings and Connected Persons

-The use of a social network map or use of an eco-map where the attachment network is mapped out and discussed is also a key means of helping looked after children remain connected with family and friends.
+The use of a social network map or use of an eco-map where the attachment network is mapped out and discussed is also a key means of helping children looked after remain connected with family and friends.
 This can be used independently or as part of life story work.
 Trigger questions could be developed that would be explored with the young person:

 See also Life Journey Books Guidance

 - Wilson, K., Sinclair, I., Taylor, C., Pithouse, A., and Sellick, C. (2004) 'Fostering success: An exploration in the research literature in foster care', Knowledge Review 5, London: Specialist Services Institute for Excellence;

 - Sinclair, I. (in press) Fostering now: Messages from research, London: Jessica Kingsley;

 - Quinton, D., Rushton, A., Dance, C., and Mayes, D. (1998) Joining new families: A study of Adoption and fostering in middle childhood, Chichester: John Wiley and Sons;

 - Quinton, D., Rushton, A., Dance, C., and Mayes, D. (1997) 'Contact between children placed away from home and their birth parents: Research issues and evidence', Clinical Child Psychology and Psychiatry, Vol 2, no 3, pp 393-413;